We talked with the founder of Canopy, an accelerator that adopts fledgling weed-related companies and helps them get ready for the next level.

-In the two years since Colorado began selling marijuana for recreational use, it has become the epicenter of a booming industry, one that will gross over $1 billion in sales .
-That number has been predicted to grow nationally to the point where it's larger than the organic food industry as vast swaths of the United States, as well as , gear up for seemingly inevitable legalization.
+In the two years since Colorado began selling marijuana for recreational use, it has become the epicenter of a booming industry, one that will gross over $1 billion in sales this year.
+That number has been predicted to grow nationally to the point where it's larger than the organic food industry as vast swaths of the United States, as well as Canada, gear up for seemingly inevitable legalization.

 With opportunity skyrocketing, Colorado has found itself in the midst of a modern-day "green rush."
-Entrepreneurs—many from out of town, transplants from or —are touching down with ideas to innovate in the cannabis industry and make a fortune on the crop.
+Entrepreneurs—many from out of town, transplants from corporate America or Silicon Valley—are touching down with ideas to innovate in the cannabis industry and make a fortune on the crop.

 If The Social Network or Silicon Valley taught us anything, it's that there's much more to a startup's success than an idea.
 From the operating agreements and nitty-gritty legal documents to the fire-tested business plan and brand formation, new companies have a lot to organize before investors will put money on the table.
 Navigating these market hula hoops successfully can make or break a fledgling business, especially in an industry with so much legal uncertainty and increasing competition.
 Thus, it should come as no surprise that there's a specialty firm out there looking to help the seeds of cannabis startups grow into big, profitable buds.

 CanopyBoulder is the nation's first cannabis-related startup accelerator.
 Each spring and fall, it accepts ten cannabis-related companies and prepares them for the next level.
 With its well-developed network, it can serve as an "in" for entrepreneurs looking to get plugged into the industry.
 It also provides $20,000 in exchange for 9.5% equity.
 The ten fledgling companies accepted into Canopy's 13-week program will have their needs sated and ideally grow into valuable enterprises, while Canopy also invests a stake in the companies' future success.